 - 17. Artistic designs with no architectural design/components are not permitted and two ribbon placings will be deducted. - 18.
 The exhibitor's name(s) and club must be tagged or labeled in a prominent location on the display. - 19.
-Each exhibit must include a Building Block Engineering information packet.
-Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 20.
 Each exhibitor is required to complete the "4-H Building Block Engineering Exhibit Information Form" which is available through your local K-State Research and Extension office or at http://blocks.engtech4ks.com/.
 This form must be attached to the outside of a 10" x 13" manila envelope.
-Do not tie the envelope to the exhibit. - 21.
+Do not tie the envelope to the exhibit. - 20.
 Each exhibit information packet should include the following items: a.
 At least one drawing of the desired architecture on graph paper, multiple views (top, front, side) are preferred.
 Plans encourage organizing the build process so that elements don't get forgotten.
 For example, a real house doesn't get built without plans.
 Pages b.1 to 5 of photos showing work on the exhibit, preferably from a beginning state to final or completed state.
-If appropriate operating instructions for mechanical portions of the diorama. - 22.
+If appropriate operating instructions for mechanical portions of the diorama. - 21.
 All exhibits should be placed in a sturdy see-through enclosure with a top, bottom, and 4 sides.
 A 'clear' tub turned upside down with the exhibit placed on the lid would be an acceptable enclosure.
 It may be desirable to place a cutting board or other hard surface between the lid and base plate of the exhibit to make it sturdier.
 This is to keep exhibit components from being "scattered to parts unknown" at the fair.
 The outer dimensions of the enclosure do not count towards the total exhibit dimensions but should not be excessive.
 The entire exhibit should fit in the display enclosure so the enclosure does not smash into the exhibit during movement.
 If an enclosure is not provided, the project will be lowered one ribbon.

-Pre-introductory - (Ages 7 and 8 only)
+Jr. Division - (Ages 7 and 8 only) (Not a State Fair Division)